Home > Patients & Visitors > Health Library > Cataracts

 Surgery for cataracts involves removing the clouded lens of the eye (the cataract).
 The lens is most often replaced with an artificial lens called an intraocular lens implant (IOL).

 If you don't have another eye condition, your chances of seeing better after cataract surgery are very good.
-But you may still need reading glasses or glasses for near vision.
+But you may still need reading glasses or glasses for night driving.

 Most adults who have surgery for cataracts do it to:

 For most adults, surgery is only needed when vision loss caused by a cataract affects their quality of life.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineAdam Husney MD - Family Medicine

 Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine